- What does IQ mean ?

 Cattell tests use an SD of 24, hence IQ of 148 (+ 2 SD) in Cattell tests correspond to an IQ of 130 in Wechsler tests.

 Standard deviation help label correctly the different ranges of scores.

-- What is the standard deviation used in your tests ?
+- What is the standard deviation (SD) used in these tests ?

 - How should we interpret the IQ scores ?